Big Generator (song)

 "Big Generator" is a song by Yes that appears on their 1987 album, Big Generator.
 The song was remixed for a radio promotional single exclusively in the U.S. It appeared on every show on the Big Generator tour, but has not been performed live since.

-Meaning

-The song, according to Jon Anderson, is about how we are all a part of the Earth, its eyes, its ears, its voice.

 Composition

-Chris Squire used a 5-string bass with an A tuning on the lowest string to achieve a much lower sound on the main opening riff of the track.
+Chris Squire used a 5-string bass tuned to A on the lowest (B) string to achieve a much lower sound on the opening riff of the track.